Nandaka/PixivUtil2/readme.txt

         then delete the cookie value in config.ini and retry.
       - Check the value of r18mode in config.ini.
 Setting it to True will only download R-18 images.
+  Q7.
+The apps show square/question mark texts in the console output!
+      - This is because your windows is not to Japanese for the Regional Settings in control panel.
+      - Since 20161114+ version, you need to set the console font properties to use font with unicode support (e.g. Arial Unicode, MS Gothic).

 B.Bugs/Source Code/Supports:
   Q1.
 Where I can report for bugs?